vladimirvivien/learning-go/tutorial/docs/source_file.md

 #### `// Comment`
 Go uses C-style comments which are used by Go tools to generate documentation automatically.

-#### Optional semi-colon
+## Optional semi-colon
 One more thing that is notable in Go sources is the lack of semi-colon.
 In idiomatic Go, semi-colons are optional and are always omitted.
 However, the Go compiler inserts them during compilation as they are required by Go's formal grammar.

+### Next
+Read the next section to find out how Go [packages](./packages.md).